open-ephys/next-gen-system/specification.md

 ## Daughter device - FPGA interface

-Daughter devices connect to the FPGa that either controls the daughter device, or sinpy provides an interface to the host PC by a flexible interface that does not constrain what devices can be used, but ensures future interoperability.
+Daughter devices connect to the FPGA (which either controls the daughter device, or simply provides an interface to the host PC) by a flexible interface that does not constrain what devices can be used, but ensures future interoperability.

 ### Physical and signal type specification